royhandf/royhandf/README.md

-- 👋 Hi, I’m royhandf
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning Maulana Malik Ibrahim State Islamic University of Malang
+Hello, I'm M. Royhan Daffa.
+I'm currently studying at Maulana Malik Ibrahim State Islamic University of Malang.
+I'm trying to be a Web Developer.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 royhandf/royhandf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.